sofiesh/L1_module/README.md

 calculateNetPresentValue(): Takes two arguments (cashFlow and rate).
 The function calculates the Net Present Value (NPV) of a number of cash flows with a rate given by the user.

 rankInvestmentsOnNetPresentValue(): Takes one argument, an array of objects which represent different investments with their given cash flows and rates, and ranks the investments based on their Net Present Value in falling order.

+## Rent or Buy
+Supports decision to rent or buy a certain product.

+### Functions
+rentOrBuy(): Takes 3 arguments, priceToBuy, priceToRentPerMonth, and lengthOfPeriodMonths, in order to create an object with parameters to compare the costs of renting and buying.

 # Tests
 A test library for manual exists in the directory test-app.